ethanrjs/ethix2/README.md

 1. Create a script file with a `.etx` extension (e.g., `script.etx`).
 2. Write your script using the language features described above.
-3. Execute the script using the command: `./script.etx` or `etx script.etx` (depending on your setup).
+3. Execute the script using the command: `./script.etx` (depending on your setup).

 Remember to handle the script execution carefully, as it can execute arbitrary shell commands.